-The University of Nairobi Students with Disability Organization that had long ceased operation was revived and elections held in 2015.
-It is now active with a membership of over 80 students.

-The University welcomes students with varied disabilities to apply for admission at UoN and benefit from the great services the University is offering.
+The University of Nairobi Students with Disability Association (UoN SWDA) that had long ceased operation was revived and elections held in 2015.
+The University welcomes students with various types of disabilities to engage with each other through the association and advance the welfare of students with disabilities in the University.